ShamariFeaster/structureJS/README.md

 ### Why I Made structureJS ###

-Having a complex app is one big file is a terrible idea but Javascript was not really designed to build complex apps so there is no native support for importing files.
+Having a complex app as one big file is a terrible idea but Javascript was not really designed to build complex apps so there is no native support for importing files.
 You have to import scripts using `script` tags and the files themselves are imported asynchronously.
 This means you can not be sure that a script declared first will actually be done importing first.
 If you have a script declared underneath the first one that is supposed to use parts of the first one you're screwed.

 ### How Do I Use It ###